 What makes a tough childhood?

-It can be anything from the divorce of parents, to frequent changing of places, schools, long-term illness, abuse or death of parents or sibling.
+It can be anything from the divorce of parents, to frequent changing of places, schools, long-term illness, abuse, or death of parents or siblings.
 These situations apparently might seem to be extremely adverse for the development of a child but it’s also true that with every deluge, new fertile lands are formed.

 There’s a good side to everything.
-Obviously, we cannot wish a tough childhood for a child but if it happens, we cannot avoid it either.
-It’s all about understanding the positive aspects of life and take the best of whatever that comes.
+Obviously, we cannot wish a difficult childhood for a child but if it happens, we cannot avoid it either.
+It’s all about understanding the positive aspects of life and make the best of whatever that comes.

 Have you heard of the story where a teacher asked her students to pluck the biggest corn from the field on the condition that once one moves away from the corn, they cannot come back to it?
 Remember what happened?
 The children went ongoing until the end of the field to find the biggest corn, ultimately ending up in front of the smallest.

 Exactly this is what life is about and a tough childhood helps one understand it.
-If we keep on looking for the next big happiness, we will never get satisfied, we will never get peace because we are not contend with ourselves, we are not contend with the corn we have in front of us and we feel that there is a bigger corn somewhere else.
+If we keep on looking for the next big happiness, we will never get satisfied, we will never get peace because we are not content with ourselves, we are not content with the corn we have in front of us and we feel that there is bigger corn somewhere else.

-When one has already passed through tough time, they understand the value of simplest things of life.
+When one has already passed through a tough time, they understand the value of the simplest things of life.
 Hence, one becomes grateful for their present situation and lives in joy and peace.

-Instinct is something which comes with experience.
+Instinct is something that comes with experience.
 A child who has seen the worst of times understands which situation might lead to what.
 So, as an adult, they are well experienced when it comes to understanding a particular situation.
-They happen to be good observers and good decision makers as well.
+They happen to be good observers and good decision-makers as well.